Massachusetts / County

 What is the weather like in Fall River, MA year-round?

-Fall River experiences classic New England weather, with cold winters (lows in the 20s), warm summers reaching the low 80s, and moderate spring and fall seasons.
-The area receives around 50 inches of rainfall annually and enjoys sunny conditions on about 54% of days.
-This climate supports a variety of outdoor activities year-round.
+Fall River experiences four distinct seasons, with warm summers reaching highs of 82°F and cold winters dipping to 22°F. The area receives about 50 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter